 Step 7 - Reinstall the Exhaust Manifold

-Insert the manifold bolts and tighten with your fingers.
+Insert the manifold bolts and tighten it with your fingers.
 With a torque wrench, tighten the bolts to the correct tolerance as specified in your service manual.